hypo69/hypo/docs/raw_rst_from_gemini/utils/jjson.md

 Module for handling JSON and CSV files, including loading, dumping, and merging data.

 This module provides functions to:
 - **Dump JSON data**: Convert JSON or SimpleNamespace objects into JSON format and write to a file, or return the JSON data as a dictionary.
-Supports appending to existing files.
+Handles merging data into existing files in 'a+' and '+a' modes.
 - **Load JSON and CSV data**: Read JSON or CSV data from a file, directory, or string, and convert it into dictionaries or lists of dictionaries.
-Can handle multiple JSON files in a directory, merging them if possible.
-Accepts Markdown strings with embedded JSON code blocks.
-Handles potentially malformed JSON using `json_repair`.
+Supports loading from directories containing multiple JSON files and merging them.
+Handles Markdown-formatted JSON (with ```json ```).
 - **Convert to SimpleNamespace**: Convert loaded JSON data into SimpleNamespace objects for easier manipulation.
-- **Merge JSON files**: Combine multiple JSON files from a directory into a single JSON file, recursively merging nested structures.
+- **Merge JSON files**: Combine multiple JSON files from a directory into a single JSON file (if all files have the same structure).
 - **Parse Markdown**: Convert Markdown strings to JSON format for structured data representation.
-Extracts JSON from within ```json ``` code blocks.
+Extracts JSON from Markdown.

 The functions in this module handle various aspects of working with JSON and CSV data, ensuring that data is loaded, saved, and merged efficiently and effectively.
-Handles potential errors robustly using logging.
+Error handling and logging are improved.
 """

-import json
-import os
+from datetime import datetime
-import re
+from math import log
-import pandas as pd
 from pathlib import Path
-from typing import List, Dict, Optional, Any, Union from types import SimpleNamespace from collections import OrderedDict from json_repair import repair_json
+from typing import List, Dict, Optional, Any from types import SimpleNamespace import json import os import re import pandas as pd from json_repair import repair_json from typing import Any from pathlib import Path import json import pandas as pd from types import SimpleNamespace from collections import OrderedDict

 from src.logger import logger
 from src.utils.printer import pprint